Top 5 Alabama Beaches Fishing Charters in Gulf Shores and Orange Beach

 Family-owned Hudson Marina offers private and party-style fishing in Orange Beach.
-The deep-sea party boat trip serves up to 60 passengers, while smaller groups can book four to eight-hour private trips.
+The deep-sea party boat serves up to 60 passengers, while smaller groups can book four to eight-hour trips.
 Large families may enjoy private tours, as the boat seats no more than 18 passengers.
-While on the water, fish for vermilion snapper, trigger fish and snapper.
+While on the water, fish for trigger fish and snapper.

 Want to add to the adventure?
-When not fishing, buy tickets to the pirate cruise at Hudson Marina.
+Buy tickets to the pirate cruise at Hudson Marina.
 This award-winning family attraction in Orange Beach lets everyone enjoy a pirate-themed trip complete with face-painting, pirate lingo and shenanigans.
-Guests will sing pirate songs, hear true stories and hunt for the captain’s lost treasure.
+In addition, guests sing pirate songs, hear true stories and hunt for lost treasure.

 A-Pair-A-Dice Charters — located at The Wharf in Orange Beach — offers day and nighttime trips, including inshore, open water bottom fish and trolling.
-First-timers and experts are welcome to book an adventure, with each one customizable for a new experience.
+First-timers and experts are welcome to book an adventure, with each one customizable.
 Most times A-Pair-A-Dice Charters fishes for trout, redfish, flounder, tarpon and cobia.

 Fishing trips host up to six people, and customers can schedule a length that works best for their schedules.
 A-Pair-A-Dice Charters charges by the hour, ensuring everyone has an adventure for their time needs and budget.